zoomed in mold spores

 As a result, it can cause you to develop histamine reactions to high histamine foods.

 Also, Mold Toxicity causes the body to make more histamine as well.
-Which can cause a lot of Mast Cell Activation.
+Which can cause a lot of mast cell activation.

 Salicylate Intolerance

-Another problem common in Mold Toxicity is Salicylate Intolerance.
 This is where people can have a lot of symptoms after eating colorful fruits and veggies, which are loaded in what are called salicylates.

-This can cause trouble breathing, ear ringing, diarrhea, abdominal pain, and even hives.
+Salicylate Intolerance can cause trouble breathing, ear ringing, diarrhea, abdominal pain, and even hives.

 So how can Mold Toxicity cause Salicylate Intolerance?